Supporting Students with Medical Needs

 The student's role in managing his/her own medical needs

-- Wherever competent to, the School actively seeks that students take responsibility for managing their own medicines and procedures.
+- The School actively seeks that students, where able, take responsibility for managing their own medicines and procedures.

 - Whilst on School visits / trips, the protocol in the individual Healthcare Plan will be adhered to.